fedidat/HexoSite/source/_posts/70-vps-setup.md

 * Switch the default shell from /bin/sh to Bash: `chsh -s /bin/bash username`

-* Copy root's .bashrc and .profile, then `chown -R /home/ben`
+* Copy root's .bashrc and .profile, then `chown -R ben /home/ben`

 ## X2Go and XFCE